The Kingcombe Centre

 About the reserve

 For a longer stay, there’s a variety of accommodation options, including a traditional shepherd’s hut and the stunning self contained Beech and Pound cottages on site, or stay in the 11 room B&B option, The Cowshed, opposite the visitor centre.
 See below for more information.
-We often run art exhibitions which are displayed in the centre.

 The hedgerows, fields and hay meadows that surround The Centre remain pretty much as they were when Queen Victoria came to the throne and are almost untouched by artificial fertilisers and pesticides.
 As a result they are home to a huge array of wildlife, some common and easy to see, others rare elsewhere in the UK.